-The Suffolk Center for Cultural Arts is pleased to offer The Veterans Writing Project Workshop on Saturday, January 22 and Sunday, January 23, 2022, at the Center.
+The Suffolk Center for Cultural Arts is pleased to offer The Veterans Writing Project 2 Day Workshop on Saturday, March 5 & Sunday, March 6, 2022, at the Center.
 The workshop will be held from 9:00 AM until 5:00 PM daily.
 The workshop Instructor is James Mathews, a retired Air Force and DC Air National Guard Chief Master Sergeant.
 He holds a Master of Arts in Writing from the Johns Hopkins University and teaches fiction at The Writer’s Center in Bethesda, Maryland as well as the Veterans Writing Project (VWP).

 All workshop materials will be provided.
 Participants may wish to bring a notebook and writing instrument of their choice or a laptop or tablet.
 Registration is limited to no more than 25 participants.
 Please plan to bring a Brown Bag lunch or order from our on-site restaurant, The Plaid Turnip.

 New Date: Saturday, March 5 & Sunday, March 6, 2022, 9AM – 5 PM

 Cypress Chapel Ruritan Club

 The Veterans Writing Project believes that every veteran has a story.
 They also know that some may need a little help telling that story, so they provide creative writing and songwriting workshops for veterans, service members, and their adult family members.